 Loudoun welcomes millions of visitors yearly, many of which arrive with their furry friends in tow.
 With dog-friendly resorts, shops, restaurants, wineries and breweries, Loudoun has become a must-visit destination for dog owners.
-Here, we highlight just how Fido can enjoy a vacation in DC’s Wine Country.®
+Here, we highlight just how Fido can enjoy a vacation in DC’s Wine Country®.

-Middleburg’s elegant Salamander is more than an upscale equestrian resort; it welcomes doggos with “open paws”.
+Middleburg’s elegant Salamander Resort & Spa is more than an upscale equestrian resort; it welcomes doggos with “open paws”.
 Terrace rooms with easy access to the grounds have been designated pet-friendly and in-room amenities will include a comfy bed, food and water bowls, organic treats, a special chewing toy and waste bags.
 The expansive grounds are perfect for walks, you are just asked to keep Fido on a leash and not enter public spaces.

-Many Loudoun wineries allow dogs; 8 Chains North in the Waterford area welcomes them and has an actual dog park.
+Many Loudoun wineries allow dogs; 8 Chains North in the Waterford area welcomes them with an actual dog park.
 Owners can enjoy a summery glass of Provencal-style Pink Link Rose on the tasting room terrace gazing out on acres of vines while doggo runs around in the fenced, off-leash dog park to the side.
 Submit a photo of yourself and your hound and the winery will feature it on its website.

-The western Loudoun Christmas tree farm turned winery with subterranean tasting room not only has two “Wine Cave Dogs” (Moxie and Jet) roaming the property, but also hosts dog friendly events throughout the year as well as regular meetups for specific breeds.
+This western Loudoun Christmas tree farm turned winery with subterranean tasting room not only has two “Wine Cave Dogs” (Moxie and Jet) roaming the property, but also hosts dog-friendly events throughout the year as well as regular meetups for specific breeds.
 Visit maggiemalickwinecaves.com/ for events like LabFest, Pond Fest (dogs play around the small pond near the tasting room), the annual Goldendoodle Romp and Chesapeake Dock Dogs and Australian Shepard meetups.
 Dogs must be kept on a leash and the owners ask that you not feed Moxie and Jet.

 Located on Hogback Mountain south of Leesburg off Route 15, this gorgeous 55-acre hilltop winery with panoramic views of mountains and vines welcomes dogs as long as they are leashed and remain outside.
-Fortunately, there are acres of open grounds with multiple al fresco seating areas where Fido can sip a bowl of water and cool down in the shade while you sample the wineries Chardonnay.
+Fortunately, there are acres of open grounds with multiple al fresco seating areas where Fido can sip a bowl of water and cool down in the shade while you sample the winery’s Chardonnay.